 A Whitebox photoshoot is LESS THAN £50.
-I’ve written that in capitals to emphasis the point – people never believe me!
+I’ve written that in capitals and bold to emphasis the point – people never believe me!
 To reserve a photo slot is only £15, so if on the day your children are sick and you can’t go, not too much money has been wasted.
 When researching online, most other shoots seemed to cost a couple of hundred, this is much more affordable.
-And at such an affordable price, you can have regular shoots!
+And at such a great price, you can have regular shoots!

 At the end of the shoot you are given a CD with ALL the photos.
-So there’s no need to um and ah over 5 pictures and it means can print them, or share online, whatever you want.
+So there’s no need to um and ah over selecting just 5 pictures (which happens with some photographers) and it means can print them, or share online, whatever you want.
 We have family all around the UK and abroad so it’s great to easily share photos.

 Liam and his assistant make you and the family feel at ease.
 There are props for photos, toys to amuse the children and if you’re quick you can have an outfit change!
 Liam is there to get the most out of you so you’re happy with the photos.

 Each shoot is about 15 minutes.
 That doesn’t sound long, but try grinning for 15 minutes or keeping children happy to pose for that length of time!
-It’s surprising the number of photos you get in 15 minutes – on average we have had about 100 each time.
+I’m always amazed at the number of photos you get in 15 minutes – on average we have had about 100 each time.
 Also it’s just the right length of time for children to stay engaged.

 There are so many ways you can enjoy the photos afterwards

-We have always been really pleased with the photos and have used them in many different ways:
+We are always thrilled with the photos and have used them in many different ways:

 Large print family photo

 Framed by Aperture Picture Framing in Buxton (a GREAT framers, he matched this frame to another we had)